Okay, I got a great one for you today. It’s cheap, easy and safe, and it smells good too: ginger to help dogs with cancer.

 When to avoid ginger:

-Like any supplement, ginger can occasionally cause digestive upset in some dogs.
+Like any food, medication, or supplement, ginger can occasionally cause digestive upset in some dogs.

 Hope it helps!!!!